Carla Zampatti: Career

 In 1973, Zampatti became one of the first Australian designers to introduce swimwear into her collection.
 Expanding into other areas of fashion, she was commissioned to create the first designer eyewear of Polaroid's range.
 In 1983, Zampatti launched her first perfume, 'Carla'.
 It was a success, and she released a second in 1987, 'Bellezza'.
 In partnership with Ford Australia, Zampatti redesigned a car especially for the women's market.
 Her first Laser, produced in 1985, was followed two years later with a collection of Lasers and Meteors.

-Zampatti's daughter, Bianca Spender, spent her childhood in her mother's studio which lead to her interest in studying fashion in Paris.
+Zampatti's daughter, Bianca Spender, spent her childhood in her mother's studio which led to her interest in studying fashion in Paris.
 Bianca joined Carla Zampatti Limited with her own capsule collection from 2004.
 Bianca branched out and launched her own namesake brand in 2017.

 Zampatti held a number of directorships, including chairman of the SBS Corporation, a director of the Westfield Group, and a trustee of the Art Gallery of New South Wales.
 She was a board member of the Australian Multicultural Foundation, the European Australian Business Council, Sydney Dance Company, MCA Foundation, and UTS V-C's Industry Advisory Board.
 From 1988 until her death in 2021, Zampatti served as a judge of the Ethnic Business Awards, a prestigious national award for migrant and Indigenous entrepreneurs which honours their contribution to the nation.

 In 2015, HarperCollins published Zampatti's autobiography, My Life, My Look.